 Why Earn Your Master's in Early Childhood Education at NLU?

 NLU has a long-standing reputation for its education and teacher training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-Since 1886, we’ve trained thousands of educators and continue to graduate the majority of Illinois’ Golden Apple Award winners—one of the most prestigious teacher honors in the state.
+Since 1886, we’ve trained thousands of educators and continue to graduate the majority of winners of Illinois’ Golden Apple Award —one of the most prestigious teacher honors in the state.